anomaly/gallagher/docs/docs/python-sdk.md

     # Used to control the event loop
     asyncio_event = asyncio.Event()

-    async for updates in Alarms.follow(
+    async for updates in api_client.alarms.follow(
         asyncio_event=asyncio_event,
     ):